-70% homework 30% final project
+70% homework (4 assignments) 30% final written project and oral presentation

 While students are encouraged to discuss homework problems together, the actual document that is turned in (including computer code) must be each student's own work.

 All course materials will be placed in the Course Canvas site.